cloud-bulldozer/benchmark-operator/docs/cache_dropping.md

 kernel cache dropping is done by a daemonset run on nodes with the above label.
 See roles/kernel_cache_drop for details on how this is done.
-Each pod started by this daemonset is running a CherryPy web service that responds to a GET URL by dropping kernel cache using equivalent of shell commnand:
+Each pod started by this daemonset is running a CherryPy web service that responds to a GET URL by dropping kernel cache using equivalent of shell command:

 ```
 sync